RaiAn-CSE/REPLIQ-practical-assessment/README.md

 - Local storage use just for functionalities

 ### ✅ Bug Fix
-- Modal data show, modal close button
+- Modal data show, modal close button, home page image show in mobile device

 ## Conclusion
 This project provides a user-friendly interface with efficient navigation, detailed recipe viewing, and seamless cart functionality.
 The responsive design ensures it works well on all devices, enhancing the overall user experience.